Virgin Media outage hits broadband network across Ireland

 Virgin Media has said it is working “flat out” to resolve problems with its broadband service that hit the network on Monday evening.

-The cause of the problem, or how long it will take to remedy, is not yet clear.
+The cause, or how long it will take to remedy, is not yet clear.

-In a statement, the company said it was now investigating the issue which “is seeing broadband connectivity interrupted for a very short period of time before being restored”.
+In a statement on Monday, the company said it was now investigating the issue which “is seeing broadband connectivity interrupted for a very short period of time before being restored”.

+We’re investigating an intermittent broadband issue where connectivity is interrupted for a short period of time before being restored.
+We’re urgently looking into the problem and working flat out to fix it.
+Updates here: https://t.co/Fu03iGACA9 Sorry for any inconvenience.— Virgin Media (@virginmedia) April 27, 2020

 “Our teams are urgently looking into the problem and will work flat out to fix it.
 We know how frustrating this is for customers and apologise for any inconvenience caused.”

-The service interruptions have unsurprisingly drawn ire on social media, particularly given the reliance on broadband during Covid-19 lockdown restrictions.

-An increased number of people are also working from home.
-Similar problems are being experienced by users in the UK.
+The service interruptions have unsurprisingly drawn ire on social media, particularly given the reliance on broadband during Covid-19 lockdown restrictions and the increased number of people working from home.

+Much of the online commentary was directed at just how widespread the interruptions appear to be.

+“The entirety of Virgin Media UK and Ireland going down thrice in one day is wild,” said one tweet.